🗂️

 The Idea

-Bin Location Verification transforms put-away and picking into a data-driven process with real-time location confirmation and location audit trails.
-Every item that enters the warehouse is scanned at receiving, and the receiving system assigns the correct storage location (bin) based on item characteristics, available capacity, inventory age, and rotation rules (FIFO for perishables, high-velocity items in primary picking zones).
-When receiving personnel move the item to its assigned location, they scan both the item barcode and the location barcode, confirming that the correct item was placed in the correct location with correct quantity.
-The system records: "Item SKU-4521, 50 units, placed in location B-7-3, timestamp 2024-11-15 10:23:45 AM, operator John Smith."
-This creates an immutable record that the item is now at that location.
+At receiving, the system assigns the correct bin location based on item characteristics, capacity, inventory age, and rotation rules (FIFO for perishables, fast-movers in primary zones).
+When receiving personnel move items to their assigned locations, they scan both item barcode and location barcode.
+System records: "SKU-4521, 50 units, location B-7-3, 2024-11-15 10:23:45, operator John Smith."
+This creates an immutable record.

 How It Works